 What We Don’t Like

-• We wished it packed up a little smaller in stuff sack
+• We wished it packed up a little smaller in a stuff sack

 O°F (-15°C) Synthetic Sleeping Bags